 When a smoke detector is activated in a campus building or residence hall, Campus Police Officers are immediately dispatched to the alarm and the Easton Fire Department will be contacted, if needed.
 Approximately 90% of Stonehill College students live on-campus.
 The residences have kitchen areas, and as a result, there are a number of incidents when students over cook food on the stove or in the microwave.

 Smoke from over-cooked food items may activate the local smoke detector which will reset once the smoke dissipates.
 Campus Police respond to all fire alarm activations to ensure safety.
-Students are required to evacuate their building when the fire alarm is activated - even if they know the cause of the alarm is burned food.
+Students are required to evacuate their building when the fire alarm is activated - even if they know the cause of beginning of each school year, Residence Life staff will address fire safety [with their the alarm is burned food.
 Campus Police will allow students to re-enter the building once the area has been checked and determined to be safe.
-If a fire suppression sprinkler is activated, Campus Police and the Easton Fire are notified simultaneously and both departments will automatically respond when a sprinkler is activated.
+If a fire suppression sprinkler is staff post a list of prohibited items on activated, Campus Police and the Easton Fire move-in day. are notified simultaneously and both Fire Drills departments will automatically respond when a sprinkler is activated.